History of the English monarchy: Henry VI

-After York died in 1460, his son Edward IV continued to assert his claim.
+After Richard died in 1460, his son Edward of York continued to assert his claim.
 In March 1461, the nineteen-year-old Edward entered London, and a hastily convened Yorkist-dominated council declared him king.
 He was crowned at Westminster Abbey on 4 March.
 Henry and Margaret fled to Scotland with their son.
 In 1465, Henry was captured and imprisoned in the Tower of London.